noble-assets/orbiter/docs/controllers.md

 When the controller receives the forwarding packet, the following steps are executed:

 - Hyperlane attributes are extracted from the generic core forwarding type.
-- Hyperlane and transfer attributes are validated.
+- The general transfer attributes as well as the protocol specific ones are validated.
 - The forwarding is executed.

 ```mermaid